CameronHCouch/zoo-dots/README.md

 ## Implementation Timeline

 ### Day One
-- Create intro screen with links, settings, and game mode buttons
+- Create intro screen with links, settings, and start button
 - Create grid & populate grid with animals
 - Generate selection logic for neighboring animals